roadwarriorslive/Pipulate/README.rst

     df['C'] = df.apply(func, axis=1, pod, dates)

 And there you have it.
 That's pretty much the basic use of Pipulate for completely open-ended semi-automated Python Kung Fu in Google Sheets.
-Let the crazy ad hoc SEO investigations of your dreams begin.
-Just add functions ;-)
+If you're anything like me, you're feeling chills running down your back at the possibilities.
+If jumping onto the SCIENCE bandwagon that's occurring (to fix their "crisis of accountability") isn't also the future of SEO, then I don't know what is.
+All Pipulate does is let you get it in and out of GSheets easily, so you can focus on the hard parts.
+Let the crazy ad hoc SEO investigations of your dreams begin!

 ########################################
 Working with very large lists